gregcodes/counter_challenge/README.md

 Are you up for the challenge?

-When you are finished, please upload:
+When you are finished, please:
-- your resulting dataset in .CSV format
+- upload your resulting dataset in .CSV format
-- a screenshot of the sys.time difference from beginning and end of script
+- upload a screenshot of the sys.time difference from beginning and end of script
+- introduce your script to the group